-Twisting refers to when an insurance policy holder makes a claim that’s later rejected by their insurer because they failed to inform them of certain details.
-When you apply for any type of policy, be it car, home or life insurance, insurers will ask you questions relating directly to your circumstances.
-They do so because if an issue does arise, such as if your car is stolen or suffers damage in an accident that wasn’t your fault for example, then knowing about it ahead of time will allow them not only provide you with cover but also help ensure that payments made out are valid under your policy terms.
-However, some issues are far from straightforward and determining whether there’s been a twisting act takes into account several different factors which we’ll take a look at below.
+Twisting refers to when an insurance policyholder makes a claim that’s later rejected by their insurer because they failed to inform them of certain details.
+When you apply for any type of policy, be it car, home, or life insurance, insurers will ask you questions relating directly to your circumstances.
+They do so because if an issue does arise, such as if your car is stolen or suffers damage in an accident that wasn’t your fault for example, then knowing about it ahead of time will allow them not only to provide you with the cover but also help ensure that payments made out are valid under your policy terms.
+However, some issues are far from straightforward, and determining whether there’s been a twisting act takes into account several different factors which we’ll take a look at below.
 Many people don’t know what twisting is—and that means they’re not avoiding it.
 If you have no idea what we mean by twisting, let us explain.
 Twisting occurs when your auto insurer decides you are guilty of committing a traffic violation even though it wasn’t actually committed.
 This sort of thing happens for a variety of reasons, but one of them is because car accident investigators often think everyone is always at fault—that’s why it’s important to get multiple quotes from different insurance companies before you purchase auto insurance so that you can find an insurer who’s willing to give you good rates and an honest appraisal of your driving history.

 Key Factors In What Twisting Is In Insurance

 Because of what it means for an insurance company, twisting is something that you’ll want to avoid if at all possible.
 Because it isn’t entirely under your control, there are a few things you can do if you find yourself in need of twisted car insurance.
 The best thing to do if your car insurance is twisted is talk with your agent or company and see what they recommend as far as going about getting straight coverage again.
-If you are worried about avoiding twisting in future, there are also a few tips that could come in handy.
+If you are worried about avoiding twisting in the future, there are also a few tips that could come in handy.
 And, remember, it’s important to be honest when answering questions related to past accidents or claims.
 You don’t have anything to gain by lying!

 In short, you can twist your car insurance coverage if you’ve been involved in an accident that was not your fault.
 You can also twist your coverage if you were at fault for an accident but had a valid reason for doing so.
 Either way, though, twisting your coverage means that you are no longer eligible for certain discounts or benefits.
 If you do end up twisting your coverage, then be sure to talk with your agent about getting back on track as soon as possible! …[Be sure to include a couple of tips on avoiding twists]…